 The Medical Physics Graduate Program has been a cooperative effort of several departments (Nuclear Engineering, Biomedical Engineering, Radiology) in both the College of Medicine and the College of Engineering.
 This joint effort continues to evolve to allow the program to capitalize on diverse resources to grow strong research programs and optimize clinical training and relevance.

 In 1961, the College of Medicine and the College of Engineering jointly sponsored initiation of the medical physics graduate program through the Department of Radiology and the Department of Nuclear Engineering Sciences.
+The pioneers of Medical Physics in the state of Florida, Drs Lawrence Fitzgerald and Walter Mauderli, while starting the practice of Medial Physics, also saw the importance of educating medical physicists and launched the program under the auspices of the UF Department of Radiology.
 The graduate program was initially established as part of a United States Public Health Service sponsored program to train radiation health scientists.
 In 1966, Dr Emmett Bolch joined the Environmental Engineering Department and was joined one year later in 1967 by Dr Charles Roessler.
 Dr Genevieve Roessler subsequently joined the Nuclear Engineering faculty and thus a tri-department program in Medical Health Physics was established (comprised of Environmental Engineering, Nuclear Engineering and Radiology).

 Until 1972, the academic home of the Medical Physics program remained in Radiology.
 In 1972, the Chairman of the Department of Radiology, Dr Clyde Williams, felt that medical physics graduate students should have a more rigorous scientific curriculum than Radiology could offer, and thus, the academic home of the program was transferred to the Department of Nuclear Engineering Sciences.